wnordmann/sdk/README.md

     npm test

 ## Pre commit hook
-In order to keep the full build (used by the free version of QGIS Web Application Builder) up to date, install a pre commit hook in your local git repository (.git/hooks/pre-commit):
+In order to keep the full build (used by the QGIS Web Application Builder) up to date, install a pre commit hook in your local git repository (.git/hooks/pre-commit):

     #!/bin/sh
     npm test